nrblt/PythonUsingApi/README.md

 You can find full information about this API in this site https://www.coingecko.com/api/docs/v3

-cg.get_coins_list - It will return list of all coins with id, name and symbol cg.get_coins_markets(*currency*) - It will return list of all coins with price, market cap, volume and market related data.
+cg.get_coins_list - It will return list of all coins with id, name and symbol.

+cg.get_coins_markets(*currency*) - It will return list of all coins with price, market cap, volume and market related data.